-Tajikstan small group Central Asian cultural tour
+Tajikstan small group Central Asian tour.

 On this Tajikstan small group Central Asian cultural tour, we explore the country's astonishing scenery and monuments.
 Tajikistan is the smallest of the 5 'Stans and is also the most mountainous.
 On our tour organised to benefit mature travelers, we encounter many ranges and mountain chains where we reach well over 3,000 metres above sea level while crossing passes.
 However, we do not venture onto the Pamir Plateau where several peaks exceed 7,000 metres.

 The country is set between China, Pakistan, Afghanistan, Uzbekistan, and Kyrgyzstan.
 Tajiks also lay claim to areas of Uzbekistan and Kyrgyzstan, which these countries reject.

 The country remains economically poor by Western standards.
 A large percentage of the adult population work overseas, mainly in Russia.
 One of the countries main resources is water, and although they cannot sell water, they can produce Hydro-electricity for sale in neighbouring countries.
 This is seen as a future solution to a current lack of supplies of electricity in Tajikistan, particularly in its rural areas during winter.
 In the future this hydro power will assist the long term economic development of the country.

 There is an optional 23 day tour to Central Asia & the Stans prior to this tour.
 This program Tajikstan small group Central Asian cultural tour for mature travelers provides another fascinating insight to this often misunderstood region.
 Odyssey's groups continually praise the friendliness of the local communities visited as well as their hospitality as you explore Tajikstan.